 Psychologist B.F.
 Skinner once said that when you try something new and produce a result that was not what you expected (i.e. failure), drop everything and study it further because failure can be the portal for a new discovery.

 Roy Plunkett, a chemist at DuPont, set out to invent a new refrigerant.
 Instead, he created a glob of white waxy material that conducted heat and did not stick to surfaces.
 Fascinated by this “unexpected” material, he abandoned his original line of research and experimented with this interesting material, which eventually became known by its household name—Teflon.

 5. Shed Light on Blind Spots

-Psychologists find that we tend to repeat the same mistake, and repeat it in endless variety.
+Psychologists find that we tend to repeat the same mistake and repeat it in endless variety.
 That is the definition of a blind spot.

 Failures are incredibly valuable because they allow us to analyze our performance, and when we do, we identity those patterns of behavior that do not keep moving us forward.
 Unfortunately, “teachable moments” are usually accompanied by feelings of frustration, disappointment, and embarrassment.

-The leaders at Google know something very important about failure; they not only celebrate failure, they budget for it and it’s potential insight.
+The leaders at Google know something very important about failure; they not only celebrate failure, but they also budget for it and it’s potential insight.
 Employees can spend 20 percent of each workday on their own projects even though 80 percent of Google ventures fail.